We Provide Humane Bear Trapping, Removal and Damage Repair Services

 • The bear may utter a series of huffs, make popping jaw sounds by snapping its jaws and swat the ground.
 These are warning signs that you are too close.
 Slowly back away, avoid direct eye contact and do not run.

 • Black bears will sometimes "bluff charge" when cornered, threatened or attempting to steal food.
 Stand your ground, avoid direct eye contact, then slowly back away and do not run.
-If the bear does not leave, move to a secure area.

 • Families who live in areas frequented by black bears should have a "Bear Plan" in place for children, with an escape route and planned use of whistles and air horns.